yashvi-soni-30/mYOS/README.md

 # mYOS

-A simple custom x86 operating system written in C and Assembly.
+mYOS (minimal x86 Operating System) is a hobby operating system written in C and x86 Assembly.
 ---

 # Quick Start (Windows)